Mannai Express

 The Mannai Express is an express train operated by the Southern Railway zone of the Indian Railways.
 This train connects Chennai Egmore and Mannargudi via Villupuram, Mayiladuthurai and Thiruvarur in the Indian state of Tamil Nadu.
 The traffic was opened in 2011.

 History

 This train initially ran through Nidamangalam Junction, Thanjavur Junction, Kumbakonam, Mayiladuthurai Junction, Chidambaram, Villupuram Junction, Tambaram and reaches Chennai Egmore.
 But this train is rerouted via Nidamangalam Junction, Thiruvarur Junction, Mayiladuthurai Junction and continues till Chennai Egmore via the old existing route.
 Indian Railways had taken this decision due to some technical reasons caused by this train.
 But people from Kumbakonam, Thanjavur, started opposing railways decision.
 But this train is diverted via Thiruvarur Junction during mid of 2017 in the month of March after a long demand from the Thiruvarur and Cauvery Delta district peoples.

+After Sept 16 2023, There is an additional stoppage given by Indian Railways at Koradacheri on both directions.
 The technical reasons railways quoted are: